-The Center for Progressive Reform is a network of more than 60 acclaimed scholars from across the United States who work with a professional staff of policy analysts and communications experts to advocate for robust protections for health, safety, and the environment.
+The Center for Progressive Reform is a network of more than 60 acclaimed scholars from across the United States who work with a professional staff of policy analysts and communications experts to change public policy.

 CPR’s core issue areas are health, safety and the environment.
 Member Scholars’ work in this area touches on such topics as:

 Founded in 2002, CPR is a network of university-affiliated Member Scholars with expertise in legal, economic, and scientific fields.
 Scholars are not paid for their contributions to CPR’s work, but rather donate their time and expertise to the organization.
 CPR Member Scholars and staff prepare studies, reports, articles, and other analyses, and participate in educational forums and conferences to promote informed and effective public policy.

 CPR has more than 60 Member Scholars around the nation, working academics teaching at colleges and universities.
 They represent diverse research agendas, areas of expertise, and geographic location.
 Member Scholars work together and with staff in working groups organized around issue areas, as well as in ad hoc groups organized around specific topics or research papers.
 CPR is a nonprofit, 501(c)(3) tax-exempt organization.